 As part of our Club Hops subscription, we interview industry legends from the Australian beer brewing community.
-As this edition fell on Mr Bank's 5th Birthday, we chatted to founder and head brewer Chris Farmer!
+As this edition fell on Banks Brewing's 5th Birthday, we chatted to founder and head brewer Chris Farmer!

 What has been your biggest hurdle in your 5 years and how did you overcome it?